Domingo Zapata: Career

 In the summer of 2019, Zapata painted the largest vinyl mural in the history of New York City, in Times Square, on the East, West and South facades of the One Times Square building.
 On each of these three facades, it wrapped 15 stories in length and 300 feet in height, covering a total area of 30,000 square feet in total painted surface.
 The motifs used by Zapata for this work included a retrospective of his prior work including Polo Players, Pandas, Flamenco dancers and Flowers, all influenced by his native Spain and time spent living in New York City.
 It was created by a team of 25 people, working with Zapata for more than 3 weeks to complete his work with scaffolding suspension holding the crew over 200–400 feet above NYC during the installation and painting.
 It was maintained and featured in Times Square through the summer of 2020.
 It was partially painted, and partially printed on vinyl.
 After it was taken down, it was cut into 6-by-6-foot squares and donated to charities in support of art education.

 Zapata has had multiple audiences with Pope Francis, and many of the meetings produced artistic collaborations.
 The initial meeting in 2019 was a celebration of immigrants and Zapata remarked, "I'm a citizen of the world and a constant immigrant, and I come from a humble background.
 The subject of immigration, therefore, is important to me.
 Especially in an age where people want to build walls between countries.
 I disagree with this thinking and I want to raise the issue and make a point out of it."
 This meeting led to Zapata being named an ambassador for Pointifical Scholas Occurrentes Foundation.
 The initial artistic collaboration between the Pope and Zapata was auctioned for $500,000 US in benefit to the Schools Occurrentes charity.

-At UNICEF's annual charity auction in St. Barts in 2021, Zapata's painting Mona Lisa bullfighter sold for more than $1 million USD, to an unnamed American collector.
 In 2021, Zapata and actor Jordi Mollà participated in the documentary The Private Lives of Jordi Mollà & Domingo Zapata, directed by Giuseppe Ferlito and produced by the English production house Publikro London.

 In March 2022, Zapata was chosen by Louvre and Grand Palais Immersif curators as one of the artists, along with Picasso, Dalí, Basquiat, and Warhol, to be exhibited at a new immersive exhibition in the Palacio de la Bolsa in Marseille, France.
 Joconde: Exposition Immersive explores Leonardo da Vinci's painting Mona Lisa.